swiftlang/swift-evolution/proposals/0184-improved-pointers.md

  - initialization (repeated-value)
  - assignment (repeated-value)

 `UnsafeMutablePointer` and `UnsafeMutableRawPointer` already contain repeated-value methods for initialization in the form of `initialize(to:count:)` and `initializeMemory<T>(as:at:count:to:)`.
 This proposal will add the assignment analogues.
-For reasons explained later, the argument label for the repeated-value parameter will be referred to as `repeated:`, not `to:`.
+For reasons explained later, the argument label for the repeated-value parameter will be referred to as `repeating:`, not `to:`.

 In their most general form, these functions are written like this: